joes0451/ADB_Util/ReadMe.txt

     'screenshot_dir' and 'camera_dir' to what works for your device.
     You can make changes to config.properties without needing to restart ADB_Util.

-    For 'Apk->Install apk' you must have 'Unknown sources' turned on in Security.
+    For 'Apk->Install apk' you must have 'Unknown sources' enabled in Security.

     ** Note **
     After you do "Reboot" or "Reboot to Recovery" it will lose any Device Id,